-The title for this week’s post is coming from the fact that it was really difficult trying to pack all the stuff that I wanted to take with me and ensure that none of it came back broken.
+The title for this weeks Post is coming from the fact that it was really difficult trying to pack all the stuff that I wanted to take with me and ensure that none of it came back broken.
 At the time of this post, I still have not opened up my suitcase to see what survived.
-But the sheer engineering it took my dad trying to fit each glass piece into the suitcase so they didn’t move and was adequately covered was a sight to behold.
-I also was trying to figure out if I should separate out the pieces that I really wanted to keep unscathed and hand-carry them. which is what I ended doing.
-Fingers crossed that the glassware I check made it in one piece and not 1000.
-As of this writing, I am probably sleeping and this was published while I was snoring away.
-Once again, I wish you all a happy new year and will “see” you on 6 January.
+But the shear engineering it took my dad trying to fit each glass piece into the suitcase so they didn’t move and was adequately covered was a sight to behold.
+I also was trying to figure out if I should separate out the pieces that I really wanted to keep unscathed and Hand carry them.
+In the end we compromised and split the clothes between all of the suitcases as well as the things we were taking back with us.
+I will probably unpack sometime later today.